Torch relay for Tokyo Olympics kicks off its 121-day journey

 The first runner with the torch was Azusa Iwashimizu, a key player in the Japan team that won the Women’s World Cup in 2011.

-Decked out in a white track suit, she carried the torch out of the J-Village indoor soccer training center and was surrounded by 14 other members of the team and coach Norio Sasaki at the rear.
+Wearing a white track suit, she carried the torch out of the J-Village indoor soccer training center and was surrounded by 14 other members of that 2011 World Cup squad and coach Norio Sasaki at the rear.
 They were also decked out in white track suits.

 The ceremony was closed to the public because of the fear of spreading COVID-19 but was streamed live.

-“The torch of Tokyo 2020 will become a bright light for hope for Japanese citizens and citizens in the world and a light at the end of the tunnel,” said Seiko Hashimoto, the president of the local organizing committee and a former Olympian herself.
+“The torch of Tokyo 2020 will become a bright light for hope for Japanese citizens and citizens in the world and a light at the end of the tunnel,” said Seiko Hashimoto, the president of the local organizing committee and a former Olympian.

 Homare Sawa, the biggest star on the 2011 team, missed the ceremony.
 She is being treated for a condition affecting her inner ear and had to withdraw from the event.